 Unfortunately, there’s no opportunity to expense those hours you’ve sat idly scrolling through your Facebook feed or online shopping.
 But for all the times you’ve used your broadband for emailing back and forth with your client and finding work, it’s an allowable cost.

 Whether you’re newly self-employed or you’ve been going it alone for years, knowing what you can and can’t claim as an expense can sometimes be difficult to get your head around.
-Luckily, you don’t have to go it alone.
-With a specialist accountant by your side such as SJD Accountancy, you’ll have an expert who can assist you in all things expenses, so you have peace of mind you are claiming the correct and proper amount from your business.
+Always seek the advice of an accountant if you're unsure.